climateconnect/climateconnect/frontend/TESTING.md

 ### Tips

 1. Don't forget the trailing slash!
-1. We resuse Postman collections and snippets -- see ...
+1. We reuse Postman collections and snippets.
+Ping the web team's Slack channel to get them.

 ## Functional test cases